Cinco Ranch Exterior Maintenance Guide for Homeowners

 Mature tree canopy.
 Many sections of Cinco Ranch have 20 to 25-year-old trees that are now fully mature.
 Live oaks, water oaks, and crape myrtles provide welcome shade, but they also mean heavy pollen deposits in spring (especially from live oaks in March and April), leaf debris that accumulates on roofs and in gutters, sap drips that stain driveways and walkways, and reduced air circulation around the home, which promotes mold growth in shaded areas.

 Red clay soil.
 The Katy area has patches of red iron-rich clay soil, and Cinco Ranch is no exception.
 When it rains, clay-tinted water runs across driveways, patios, and sidewalks, leaving behind a rust-colored stain that regular rain will not wash away.
 Homes with landscape beds adjacent to concrete surfaces see the worst staining because the soil gets splashed onto the hardscape during heavy rain events.
-Check out our guide on removing red clay stains for detailed treatment information.
+Check out the guide on removing red clay stains for treatment-planning information.

 A Seasonal Maintenance Schedule for Cinco Ranch